entrepreneur-interet-general/mkinx/README.md

 Any `sphinx` module can be used as long as `make html` works and the built code is in `your_project/build`.

-`mkinx` comes with an example project and a standalon documention so you can already get started!
+`mkinx` comes with an example project and a standalone documention so you can already get started!

 # Install